pkarsy/rcCalibrator/README.md

 CALIBRATED_OSCAL_VALUE must be passed to the gcc by the Makefile.
 See the Makefile of the ATmegaBOOT bootloader, included here.

 ### Alternative method.
-Read the OSCCAL value from the EEPROM
+Read the OSCCAL value from EEPROM
 See [How "osccal" utility works](#how-osccal-utility-works) above.<br/>
 The application reads the EEPROM and uses the OSCCAL value provided.
 However I find the method quite fragile.
 A programming mistake can overwrite the contents